 Life in Recovery

-One of the most important steps for a person in recovery to take is to manage his environmental influences.
+Once rehab has ended, it’s important for the person in recovery to make positive choices, especially where his environmental influences are concerned.
 According to Psych Central, the following measures can be incorporated into day-to-day life to minimize the risk of exposure to addiction triggers:

 - Work on being well.
-A staple acronym of treatment, H.A.L.T. – hungry, angry, lonely, tired – describes the conditions known as triggers for relapse.
-Rather than reacting to these forces, taking a healthy action, such as having a healthy meal or taking a nap, can temper the overwhelming feelings these conditions cause.
-Responding to these feelings with an addictive behavior is not the only answer, and it is certainly the worst one.
+The acronym H.A.L.T. – hungry, angry, lonely, tired – describes conditions that often trigger relapse.
+Taking healthy action, such as having a meal or taking a nap, can temper the overwhelming feelings these conditions cause.2

 Recovery Reading List